-Mr. Comitz is also experienced in assisting with the practice management needs of physicians, dentists and other healthcare providers in virtually all areas, including providing consultation and representation in corporate and partnership disputes, regulatory and insurance compliance, employment issues, independent contractor and managed care agreements, breach of non-compete and anti-solicitation agreements, state licensure issues, board hearings, succession planning, business and personal divorce (including practice valuation), and collections.
+Ed is also experienced in assisting with the litigation needs of physicians, dentists and other healthcare providers in virtually all areas, including providing consultation and representation in corporate and partnership disputes, regulatory and insurance compliance, employment issues, independent contractor and managed care issues, breach of non-compete and anti-solicitation agreements, state licensure issues, business and personal divorce (including practice valuation), and commercial collections.

-In prior large firm practice, Mr. Comitz served as counsel and on trial teams involving several high-profile consumer protection cases, including, among many others, Grant v.
+In prior large firm practice, Ed served as counsel and on trial teams involving several high-profile consumer protection cases, including, among many others, Grant v.
 Arthur Andersen, L.L.P. et al., the securities fraud and consumer class action arising out of the collapse of the Baptist Foundation of Arizona.
-In those proceedings, class counsel and others reached settlements totaling $238 million, including a $217 million settlement with Arthur Andersen relating to its role as auditor for BFA.
+In those proceedings, the trial team and others reached settlements totaling $238 million, including a $217 million settlement with Arthur Andersen relating to its role as auditor for BFA.
 The $217 million settlement with Arthur Andersen is the largest settlement amount ever paid by a Big Five accounting firm not associated with the savings and loan crisis, and twice the settlement amount Arthur Andersen has ever agreed to in settlement of an auditing claim.

-While associated with the international law firm, Squire Sanders & Dempsey, L.L.P. (now, Squire Patton Boggs), Mr. Comitz worked as a lead attorney on multi-billion dollar antitrust litigation involving key participants in the satellite communications industry.
+While associated with the international law firm, Squire Sanders & Dempsey (now, Squire Patton Boggs), Ed worked as a lead attorney on multi-billion dollar antitrust litigation involving key participants in the satellite communications industry.

-Mr. Comitz is a member of the State Bar of Arizona, the Maricopa County Bar Association, the American Association for Justice, and the Arizona Trial Lawyers Association.
-In addition to his pro hac vice appearances around the country, Mr. Comitz is admitted to practice in the State of Arizona; and the U.S. District Court, Districts of Arizona and Colorado.
+Ed is a member of the State Bar of Arizona, the Maricopa County Bar Association, the American Association for Justice, and the Arizona Trial Lawyers Association.
+In addition to his pro hac vice appearances around the country, Ed is admitted to practice in the State of Arizona; and the U.S. District Court, District of Arizona.
 He received his B.A. in journalism, magna cum laude, from Creighton University and his J.D., cum laude, from Seattle University, where he was a Merit Scholar and Associate Editor of the Law Review.